Cascade Grotto Meeting (virtual and in-person)

 - can also get REALLY hot up there (like 95+ when 80 is Seattle)

-- push leads in caves we know
+- big goals:- push leads in caves we know

 - haven’t even looked at the other stuff yet (explore more)